Garden Books That Will Encourage a Love of Nature

 City Green

-City Green by Anne DiSalvo-Ryan is a beautiful story about a girl who takes initiative to clean up an empty lot in her neighborhood.
+City Green by Anne DiSalvo-Ryan is a beautiful story about a girl who takes the initiative to clean up an empty lot in her neighborhood.
 The lot is filled with trash, but with the help of neighbors, she transforms it into a beautiful garden.

 Harlem Grown